+(h) Recommendations

-- (h) Recommendations - (i) Building the APAC Coalition and Conduct organizations ("NGOs") may likewise be involved in this endeavour.
+(i) Building the APAC Coalition and Conduct

+As a country plagued with the social dilemma of child abuse and exploitation, the Philippine government may be keen on developing and building the APAC Coalition.
+Non-government organizations ("NGOs") may likewise be involved in this endeavour.
 NGOs are viewed as strategic partners of the government in the social and moral concerns of the country.
 This is due to the perceived credibility and respect accorded to NGOs and its staff, who often have direct and personal contact with the local community members.
 NGOs are likewise more flexible and open in exploring innovative approaches to combat child abuse and exploitation.
 NGOs are skilled in lobbying and advocating their ideas and opinions to the government bodies, often serving as a primordial link to the reality occurring at the grassroots.